purescript/documentation/language/Syntax.md

 fooBy2 = (_ `foo` 2)
 ```

-Infix operators created using backticks are left associative with the highest precedence by default.
+Infix operators created using backticks are left associative with the highest precedence.

 ``` purescript
 result = 1 `add` 2 * 3 -- == 9